impagina/htdocs-grav-pages/README.md

 Planned features that where we could need some help:

 - Add https.
+- Remove the gray lines between the main page's modules.
 - Making the site multilanguage and, then, translate the content.
 - Provide a concept for getting a regular news stream.
 - Create in grav all the pages linked from the footer.